“Don’t Romanticize Life!”

 God has many plans and purposes for His people but what we fail to see or have the patience for is the seasoning of the saint, the molding and perfecting that goes on behind the scenes.

-I guarantee no one whom you have read about or see, who is doing great exploits for the Lord, just fell into that role ready to go.
+I guarantee no one whom you have read about or seen doing great exploits for the Lord, just fell into that role ready to go.
 There was some teaching.
 There was some humbling.
 There was some learning along the way.
 It may have been behind closed doors and away from the eyes of the public, but God takes the time to make sure His vessels are properly prepared to go forth and hold all the potential and purposes He has for them.

 The children of Israel might have been concerned as to why certain enemies were left in the neighboring surroundings.
 By them, God was testing His people.
 By them, God was teaching those to war who had never known war before.
 God was causing faith muscles to be exercised.
 He was training hearts to not focus on what they see in the enemy but on what they know about their God.